surifirstpin/biplus_documentation/docs/Model.md

 - **Summary** is used to retrieve the aggregate field values of the measures using the following options Sum,count,average, maximum,minimum
 - **Drill_down_fields** parameter is used to explore the data within the field
 - **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter
-- **Visualize** parameter is used as display on-off option of the field in visualization section by assigning true or false condition to the parameter
+- **Visualize** parameter is used as display on-off option of the field in visualization section by assigning true or false condition to the parameter.
-- **Number_format** it specifies different set of number formats used for the field values
+- **Number_format** it specifies different set of number formats used for the field values.
-- **Currency is applied to retrieve the values in specified currency applicable
+- **Currency** is applied to retrieve the values in specified currency applicable.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MDI5NTgyMF19
+eyJoaXN0b3J5IjpbLTE0NzM3MjIxMDBdfQ==
 -->